artemis-lab/weather-service/README.md

 # Weather Service

 A Node.js/Express API service that retrieves weather forecast from the [Weather.gov API](https://www.weather.gov/documentation/services-web-api) for US locations.
+Built with Node.js, TypeScript, Express, and Zod.

 ## Purpose